Crimes victims leave is time off from work granted to people in California who are victims of a crime. There are two variations of this leave:

 5. Can an employer punish me for taking time off work?

-No. It is illegal for an employer to punish an employee for taking reasonable time off work under these circumstances.
+No. It is illegal for an employer to punish you for taking reasonable time off work for crime victim leave.

 Employers may not: